Scarcity and Lack of Access to Safe Water

 Over the past half-century, the number of people on the planet has doubled, and this population explosion has had a considerable impact on the environment.
 Growth has come with increased industrialization and land development, together these factors have altered aquatic systems and reduced biodiversity.
 41% of people live near ecosystems which are under stress, and resources are being used faster than they can ever be replenished naturally.

 In the western world, we are accustomed to using an object once, then throwing it away. water bottles are a prime example of this trend.
 Once it’s in the trash the empty bottle leaves your thoughts, but its journey is nowhere near over.
 Most of these bottles take over 1000 years to biodegrade naturally, but burning them will release poisonous fumes.
 If a bottle is made from polyethylene terephthalate or PET, it can be recycled, but it’s estimated that around 80% are made of other materials and end up as landfill.

 Bottling water is also extremely inefficient.
-Over 1.5 million barrels of oil are used in the annual manufacturing process, along with 3 litres of water for every saleable litre produced.
+Over 1.5 million barrels of oil are used in the annual manufacturing process, along with 3 liters of water for every saleable liter produced.
 Finally, fossil fuels are required to transport the finished product to various global markets and these cause toxic emissions.

 The Issue of Distribution

 Even before we factor in issues like poverty or climate change, the world’s freshwater is not distributed evenly due to seasonal variations and average rainfall.
 Asia is home to 60% of the earth's people, but 36% of all freshwater.
 In Latin America where 6% of the population lives, that figure is 25%.